swiftlang/swift-evolution/proposals/0393-parameter-packs.md

 * The type of a parameter in a function type, e.g. `(repeat each T) -> Bool`
 * The type of an unlabeled element in a tuple type, e.g. `(repeat each T)`

-Because pack expansions can only appear in positions that accept a comma-separated list, pack expansion patterns are naturally delimited by either a comma or the end-of-list delimiter, e.g. `)` for call argument lists or `>` for generic argument lists.
+Because pack expansions can only appear in positions that accept a list of types or values, pack expansion patterns are naturally delimited by a comma, the next statement in top-level code, or an end-of-list delimiter, e.g. `)` for call argument lists or `>` for generic argument lists.

 The restriction where only unlabeled elements of a tuple type may have a pack expansion type is motivated by ergonomics.
 If you could write `(t: repeat each T)`, then after a substitution `T := {Int, String}`, the substituted type would be `(t: Int, String)`.
 This would be strange, because projecting the member `t` would only produce the first element.
 When an unlabeled element has a pack expansion type, like `(repeat each T)`, then after the above substitution you would get `(Int, String)`.
 You can still write `0` to project the first element, but this is less surprising to the Swift programmer.